-Chapter 1 Chapter 19: Promoting Sustainable Waste Management Ref Page Policy / Paragraph Modification AM383 208 19.2 Historically, waste management has involved the collection of waste and its subsequent transportation for disposal at landfill sites.
+Chapter 19 9: Promot ting Sustaina ble Waste Management Ref Page Policy / Paragraph Additional Modification AM19.01 208 Strategic Objective Build Waltham Forest's builds its resilience to climate change through addressing all aspects sustainability, efficient waste management and the effects of climate change through at all stages in the development process.
+AM19.02 208 19.1 As the borough's population grows it is expected that more waste would will be generated.
+Waste management refers to the activities required to manage waste from its generation to its final disposal.
+Waste is produced by everybody in everyday life in London and in Waltham Forest.
+This includes individuals, households, businesses and organisations.
+AM19.03 208 19.2 Historically, waste management has involved the collection of waste and its subsequent transportation for disposal at landfill sites.
 These days, greater focus is placed on the environmental impacts of waste generation and the importance of using resources efficiently.
-Accordingly, there has been significant changes to waste management-evident-as evidenced by the increasing opportunities for residents to separate waste prior to kerbside collections, efficient transportation of materials, use of advanced mechanical recycling facilities and even use of waste as a renewable energy source.
+Accordingly, there has been significant changes to waste management evident, as evidenced by the increasing opportunities for residents to separate waste prior to kerbside collections, efficient transportation of materials, use of advanced mechanical recycling facilities and even use of waste as a renewable energy source.
 The increased focus on the importance of management means that an appropriate network of waste management facilities must be planned for locally.
-AM384 208 19.3 The seven North London Boroughs, as Waste Planning Authorities (WPA) are preparing a Waste Local Plan, have prepared the North London Waste Plan (NLWP) which was adopted in Waltham Forest in March 2022.
+AM19.04 208 19.3 The seven North London Boroughs, as Waste Planning Authorities (WPA) are preparing a Waste Local Plan, have prepared the North London Waste Plan (NLWP) which was adopted in Waltham Forest in March 2022.
 This requirement comes from Article 28 of the European Union (EU) Waste Framework Directive, the National Waste Management Plan for England and the National Planning Policy for Waste (NPPW).
-The partnership project involves the London Boroughs of Barnet, Camden, Enfield, Hackney, Haringey, and Islington & Waltham Forest.
+The partnership project involves the London Boroughs of Barnet, Camden, Enfield, Hackney, Haringey, and Islington & and Waltham Forest.